yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 Please see http://forum.openwrt.org/viewtopic.php?id=8342 for more info

-make a file called /etc/crontab/root and put */1 * * * * sh /etc/adsl
+Make a file called /etc/crontab/root and put */1 * * * * sh /etc/adsl

-this calls a file called /etc/adsl every minute for infinity
+This calls a file called /etc/adsl every minute for infinity

-now make a file called /etc/adsl and put
+Now make a file called /etc/adsl and put

 {{{
 #!/bin/sh